 LLADD's performance requirements vary wildly depending on the workload with which it is presented.
-Its performance on a large number of small, sequential transactions will always be limited by the amount time required to flush a page to disk.
+Its performance on a large number of small, sequential transactions will always be limited by the amount of time required to flush a page to disk.
 To some extent, compact logical and physiological log entries improve this situation.
 On the other hand, long running transactions only rarely force-write to disk and become CPU bound.
-Standard profiling techniques of the overall library's performance and microbenchmarks of crucial modules handle such situations nicely.
+Standard profiling techniques of the overall library's performance and micro-benchmarks of crucial modules handle such situations nicely.

-A more interesting set of performance requirements are imposed by multithreaded workloads.
-Each module of LLADD is reentrant, and a C preprocessor directive allows the entire library to be instrumented in order to profile latching behavior, which is useful both for perfomance tuning and for debugging.
-A thread that is not involved in an I/O request never needs to wait for a latch held by a thread that is waiting for I/O.10 that are specific to multithreaded operations that we do not perform.
-The most glaring omission is log bundling; if multiple transactions commit at once, LLADD must force the log to disk one time per transaction.
-This problem is not fundamental, but simply has not made it into the current code base.
-Similarly, since page eviction requires a force-write if the full ARIES recovery algorithm is in use, we could implement a thread that asynchronously maintained a set of free buffer pages.
-We plan to implement such optimizations, but they are not reflected in this paper's performance figures.
+Each module of LLADD is reentrant, and a C preprocessor directive allows the entire library to be instrumented in order to profile latching behavior, which aids in performance tuning and debugging.
+A thread that is not involved in an I/O request never needs to wait for a latch held by a thread that is waiting for I/O.9

+There are a number of performance optimizations that are specific to multi-threaded operations that we do not perform.
+The most glaring omission is log bundling; if multiple transactions commit at once, LLADD must still force the log to disk once per transaction.
+This problem is not fundamental, but simply has not been addressed by current code base.
+Similarly, as page eviction requires a force-write if the full ARIES recovery algorithm is in use, we could implement a thread that asynchronously maintained a set of free buffer pages.
+We plan to implement such optimizations in the future.